ChrisWiegman/chriswiegman.com/content/about.md

 * [Primary Vagrant](https://github.com/chriswiegman/primary-vagrant) - *(Project archived)*
 * [WP Engine’s DevKit](https://wptavern.com/wp-engine-launches-devkit-open-beta) - *(Project replaced by Local WP)*

-## What I’m working on today {#h-what-i-m-working-on-today.wp-block-heading}
+## What I’m working on today

-* There is nothing I can work on these days.
-My life has been consumed by my job.
+* Renewing my blogging efforts on this site
+* Building up the engineering teams at SuperFile

-*Last updated: 1 September, 2024*
+*Last updated: 1 November, 2024*

-## More about me {#h-more-about-me.wp-block-heading}
+## More about me

 * My [speaking page](/speaking) with a history of conference and other talks
 * Check out the tools I uses daily on my "[uses](/uses)" page